theju/quick-send-nl/README.md

 ## Installation

-1. Install the requirements listed in the `requirements.txt`.
+1. Install the dependencies using `pipenv`_.
-2. (Optional) If you plan to support sending emails through Google, add the following attribute in the `server/local.py`
+2. (Optional) If you plan to support sending emails through Google, add and fill the following attribute in the `server/local.py`
    ```
    GOOGLE_OAUTH = {
        'CLIENT_ID': '...',